 - 1. All applications involving MTBA, including Firm and Conditional Initial Applications, must be submitted electronically through THOMAS.
 If THDA determines that THOMAS malfunctions in a way that renders applicants unable to submit applications, THDA will provide alternative instructions via e-mail BLASTS and THDA website postings. - 2.
-All fees required at the time of application, as specified in Section 11, must be received by THDA via wire transfer prior to any determination of eligibility or scoring for any application. - 3.
-Initial Applications must indicate whether the applicant is requesting a MTBA Conditional Commitment Letter or a MTBA Firm Commitment Letter as described in Section 10 of this MTBA Program Description.
+All fees required at the time of application, as specified in Section 12, must be received by THDA via wire transfer prior to any determination of eligibility or scoring for any application. - 3.
+Initial Applications must indicate whether the applicant is requesting a MTBA Conditional Commitment Letter or a MTBA Firm Commitment Letter as described in Section 10 of this MTBA Program Description. - 4.
+Initial Applications that do not receive a Commitment Letter in Round 1 must reapply in order to be considered in Round 2.